 I’d been alive for 47 years.
 That’s 17,155 days to get it right.
 I looked at the prompts for this writing assignment.
 What do I want my life to reflect?
 I thought I’d take a creative approach and write about the dreams that I’d had for an entrepreneurial venture.
 Who were the people I wanted to impact?
-I wrote about my family and the throngs of other creatives who would be loved to live by words I had written.
+I wrote about my family and the imagined throngs of creatives who now find inspiration in the words I had written.

 Though she loved her job, what made her zest come to life was love for people.
 She didn’t have a clique, Mary loved everyone.
 She didn’t see color, age, size, or financial status…she

 saw fellow travelers in the journey of life.
 Her special tribe was her children and husband.
 She’d been married three times.
 Her belief in love and a desire to provide a caring home for her family kept her heart open to possibility.
-Her capacity to live the line, “Hope springs eternal,” led her to open a shop as “The Cookie Lady,” take on several jobs within the realm of her Criminal Justice degree, joyfully serve in a comedy club, seek and win ribbons for various baking competitions, and even enter competitive body-building after having her six children.
-She had trophies that nodded to her drive to succeed.
-Yet, with all her accomplishments, I was most grateful for her generous kindness.
+Her capacity to live the line, “Hope springs eternal,” led her to open a shop as “The Cookie Lady,” take on several jobs within the realm of her Criminal Justice degree, joyfully serve in a comedy club, seek and win ribbons for various baking competitions, and even enter competitive body-building after having six children.
+She literally had trophies nodding to her incredible drive.
+I was impressed with her many accomplishments, yet I was most drawn to her kind generosity.
 I remember her knock on my door when I was a single mother.
-Opening the door back then, let in the whirlwind of my sister and her bevy of children for a ten-minute visit to bring me a meal.
-No matter what turmoil was taking place in Mary’s life, she dealt with it by internalizing the phrase, “Fake it til you make it,” pasting on a smile and helping others.
+Opening my door, let in the whirlwind of my sister and her bevy of children for a ten-minute visit to bring me a meal.
+No matter what turmoil was taking place in Mary’s life, she dealt with it by embracing the phrase, “fake it til you make it,” pasting on a smile, and helping others.

 Even when the cancer diagnosis was delivered.

-I was in the car with my sister when she had to make a quick stop, to drop off one of her long blond wigs to a co-worker who wanted to dress up for a hot date with her husband.
+I was in the car with my sister when she had to make a quick stop... to drop off her long blonde wig to a co-worker who wanted to dress up for a hot date with her husband.
 Mary had sass.
 Mary had pizazz.
 She had style, fun, and a bravery that allowed her to try on all sorts of looks…even as she dropped down to under a hundred pounds.

 silk pointed hat, full make-up, and of course, a fantastic wig.
 She smiled and called each neighbor by name.
 She giggled with the litany of compliments to her fabulous persona.
 “Well, why wouldn’t I dress up?,” she laughed.